martivj/martivj/README.md

 I love learning about new technologies, and I actively pursue projects in the worlds of web development, mobile/desktop app development, and some embedded programming.

 As a fullstack developer I have experience with all kinds of front- and backend technologies, including DevOps facing work and integrations with cloud platforms like AWS.
-During my Master's education in physics I specialized in problem solving with Python, running numerical simulations for reasearch on materials with quantum chemistry techniques.
+During my Master's education in physics I specialized in problem solving with Python, running numerical simulations for research on materials with quantum chemistry techniques.

 My go-to languages are TypeScript for web development, Flutter for app development, Java for backend APIs, and Python for anything scripting, machine learning or numerical simulations.
 I have recently become inspired to try more embedded programming on IoT devices with C, and learn C# for .NET backend development.